Are you interested in a possible insurance sales career working for Senior Life Insurance Company?

 That’s why final expense is such an appealing proposition to this market.

 For a low monthly rate, we can eliminate the fear of not affording final expenses for our clients, providing instant peace of mind.

 One of the best reasons to sell final expense is because it is simple to get a consistent flow of sales leads.

 There are millions of prospects for this type of product all over the United States of America.

-And because the market is so large, it makes life easier when generating leads.
+And because the market is so large, it makes life easier when generating final expense leads.

 What Are Leads?

 Leads are the lifeblood to any insurance sales and marketing system.
-Leads are people who express interest in our product.
+Further, insurance leads are people who express interest in our product.

 Without leads, you don’t have opportunities to sell.
 And without opportunities to sell in a straight-commission profession, you’re effectively unemployed!

 Thankfully, this is not the case in final expense sales.